This is me before building a business system, and maybe it’s the same for you…

 …Leading to even greater efficiency, sales, and profits.

 Look, existing companies often don’t fail because they’ve made mistakes .
-They fail because they have bad systems.
+They fail because they have bad business systems.

 As W. Edwards Deming once said, “A bad system will beat a good person every time.”